-- 126. One of the fundamental advantages and benefits of the integrated and analytical approach to catchment planning is the ability to test the sustainability and compatibility of a larger number of different types of development options and management actions simultaneously.
-This will be done by the WMZ planning team using the water system simulation model adopted for the catchment as discussed in Chapter 3. - 127.
+- 197. One of the fundamental advantages and benefits of the integrated and analytical approach to catchment planning is the ability to test the sustainability and compatibility of a larger number of different types of development options and management actions simultaneously.
+This will be done by the WMZ planning team using the water system simulation model adopted for the catchment as discussed in Chapter 3. - 198.
 Hence, the need indicated in Step 9.1 for information on the technical specifications and operating characteristics of the various options.
 These data are needed for the model to be able to simulate the function and output of the option simultaneously with the others that are assumed to be implemented under the scenario being considered.
-However, note that there are two broad types of options investment or physical options as outlined in Annex C, and management actions.
-The latter are also included in the model runs by identifying the result or outcome of the management action and modeling that outcome.
-For example, some management actions will affect the way reservoirs are operated or water is diverted, others will affect the hydrology of the sub-catchment by changing land use.
+However, note that there are two broad types of options investment or physical options as outlined in Annex F, and management actions.
+The latter are also included in the model runs by identifying the result or outcome of the management action and modelling that outcome.
+For example, some management actions will affect the way reservoirs are operated or water is diverted, others will affect the hydrology of the sub-catchment by changing land use. - A scenario is a combination of assumptions about the options in place (which options are possible or assumed to be implemented), external factors that influence their performance (climate, economic conditions, etc.), projections or forecasts of the future (population growth rate, urbanization rate, agricultural productivity, water use or demand rates, economic parameters, etc.), and government policy affecting either selection or performance (priority, funding, regulations, institutional arrangements, etc.).
+Hence what the WMZ planning team is simulating and studying in (b) is a series of scenarios. - 199.
+The comparison and assessment of scenarios should be done in the context of the multicriteria evaluation framework discussed above in section 5.3.
+Assuming a particular scenario is feasible (it does not use more water than is available, or violate other thresholds or limits, for example, level of pollution discharge) the model should estimate the value of each of the multicriteria indicators based on the simulation of the scenario.
+This is the context for the discussion of what is better or almost as good, or not good at all it is the objectives and indicators the WMZ planning team and the CMO have set for the plan. - 200.
+The work done in earlier steps means that there can now be two sets of hydrology (long time series of daily or monthly discharge data at key points around the basin.
+These are used as inputs to the "water system simulation model".
+One hydrology set will correspond to the naturalized hydrology based on historic observations.
+The other hydrology will correspond to naturalized hydrology as calculated from the climate change data.